jangxx/v4l2-camera-ts/README.md

 `async getNextFrame(): Promise<Buffer>`
 Wait for the next frame to be available, exchange a buffer with the driver and then return that buffer.
+The buffer will contain data in the format set by `setFormat`.
 The returned buffers are not normal `Buffer`s however, since their underlying data points to a memory-mapped region that the V4L2 driver can write into.
 This means that you need to copy the data out of them (e.g. with `Buffer.from(buf)`), or they are going to get overwritten by a later call to `getNextFrame()`.